-We have completed a pre-clinical study that provides evidence of the effect of roluperidone on BDNF.
-BDNF is the most widely distributed member of neurotrophins in the brain and has been associated with neurogenesis, neuroplasticity, neuroprotection, synapse regulation, learning and memory.
+We have completed non-clinical studies that provides evidence of the effect of roluperidone on Brain-Derived Neurotrophic Factor ("BDNF") and on Glial Cell-Derived Neurotrophic Factor ("GDNF").
+BDNF is the most widely distributed member of neurotrophins in the brain and has been associated with neurogenesis, neuroplasticity, neuroprotection, synaptic regulation and learning and memory.
 Its involvement in schizophrenia has also been described.
-In this study, after three days of administration, roluperidone was observed to significantly increase the release of BDNF in cultured brain hippocampal neurons in a dose-dependent manner.
-We believe these findings, along with clinical results, may suggest the potential of roluperidone to change the overall course of schizophrenia.
+GDNF is another neurotrophin known to promote the survival of different types of brain cells and has been shown to be essential for the maintenance and survival of dopamine neurons.